chen369/OpenIG-SampleCompany/README.md

 Pre-requisites :
 ================
+1. Create Linux Server/VM with 4 CPU, 8 GB RAM and 50 GB hard drive.
+Create user 'forgerock', this user shall be used for all operations in this guide.
-1. The server hosting OpenIG should have internet connectivity as first request tries to download required jars from maven repo.
+2. The server hosting OpenIG should have internet connectivity as first request tries to download required jars from maven repo.
 The custom groovy script uses @Grab and it downloads the required dependencies under <User-Home>/.groovy/grapes.
-2. Copy binaries for OpenIG, OpenDJ and OpenAM to ~/softwares directory.
+3. Copy binaries for OpenIG, OpenDJ and OpenAM to ~/softwares directory.
-3. Copy Install scripts from https://github.com/CharanMann/OpenIG-SampleCompany/tree/master/installScripts to ~/softwares directory.
+4. Copy Install scripts from https://github.com/CharanMann/OpenIG-SampleCompany/tree/master/installScripts to ~/softwares directory.
-4. Specify below local host enteries (both on server hosting and client accessing these applications): <br />
+5. Specify below local host enteries (both on server hosting and client accessing these applications): <br />
    [IP Address]  openig1.sc.com  # OpenIG, Port:9000 <br />
    [IP Address]  openig2.sc.com  # OpenIG, Port:9002 <br />
    [IP Address]  opendj.sc.com   # OpenDJ IS, Port 1389 <br />